sourcery-ai-experiments/QuarticSDK/docs/source/basic.rst

 Basic Functionality
 ===================

-This article explains the various classes alongwith their methods and available attributes.
+This article explains the various classes of Quartic SDK along with their methods and available attributes.

 APIClient
 ------------

-Class refers to the API client which is used as the interface between the user querying the Quartic AI Platform and the use case.
+Class refers to the API client which is used as the interface between the user querying the Quartic AI Platform and their use case.

 The available methods are as follows: